Find Affordable College Courses

 24 Yearly Graduations

 Newschool of Architecture and Design is the 6th most popular school in the nation for students seeking a master's degree in construction management.
 Roughly 400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $28,827 per year, while in-state graduate students, on average, pay $30,771 per year.
-The construction management program at Newschool of Architecture and Design awarded 24 master's degrees during the 2020-2021 school year.
-Of these students, 29% were women and 29% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $29,691 per year, while in-state graduate students, on average, pay $31,695 per year.
+During the most recent year for which we have data, 24 people received their master's degree in construction management from Newschool of Architecture and Design.
+Of these students, 22% were women and 44% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in construction management at Newschool of Architecture and Design make a median salary of 92,827.

 #7